 It was one of those moments when I felt that heart-melting thing we’re all familiar with.
-And to think Aunt Goldie wrote her beautiful thoughts over a hundred years ago – and they are just now catching up with me – how’d she do that?
+To think Aunt Goldie wrote her beautiful thoughts over a hundred years ago, and they are just now catching up with me.
+How’d she do that?

-Her words made me want to find someone to send a greeting card to that very moment – for I would be able to pass Aunt Goldie’s words along to a friend who needed to read them, and I knew they too would feel a little wink from above.
+Her words made me want to find someone to send a greeting card to that very moment.
+I would send Aunt Goldie’s words along to friends who needed to read them so they, too, would feel a little wink from above.

 If my goldfish plant was thinking she would be named after Aunt Goldie, she was right.
 She ought to feel special when I call her Golda at times.